Modules

 Math.double 5

-Try itIf you import a stdlib module (List, String, Math, IO, Http, Json, DataFrame, Result, Maybe), you cannot define a module with the same name.
+Try itIf you import a stdlib module (List, String, Math, IO, Http, Json, Jsonl, DataFrame, Result, Maybe), you cannot define a module with the same name.

 File Composition with Tasks